red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

-# OpenShift Container Storage (OCS) 4.4 & 4.5 Internal Cluster Downsizing
+# OpenShift Container Storage (OCS) - Downsize Internal Cluster (4.4 and higher)
-This document is to supplement the OpenShift Container Storage (OCS) documentation and provide instructions for shrinking a previously deployed internal mode cluster.
+This document is to supplement the OpenShift Container Storage (OCS) documentation and provide instructions for downsizing a previously deployed internal mode cluster.
 It is not clear at this point when this procedure will be officially documented nor when it will be automated via the `rook-ceph` operator.

-This document currently details the step for a dynamically provisioned OCS cluster through the `gp2` (AWS) or `thin` storage class regardless of the OSD device size.
+This document currently details the step for a dynamically provisioned OCS cluster through the `gp2` (AWS) or `thin` (VMWare) storage class regardless of the OSD device size.

 This is a live document to be used in various environments and configurations.
-If you find any mistakes or missing instructions, please add an [Issue][8] or contact Annette Clewett (aclewett@redhat.com) and JC Lopez (jelopez@redhat.com) via email.
+If you find any mistakes or missing instructions, please feel free to comment on this KCS or contact Annette Clewett (aclewett@redhat.com) and JC Lopez (jelopez@redhat.com) via email.

 ## Overview
 Red Hat Ceph Storage offers the ability to safely shrink an existing cluster by removing OSDs or MONs but this functionality is not documented for OCS.
 The purpose of this document is to detail the steps required to safely reduce the number of OSDs in an OCS internal cluster.
 Such situation may be faced when an application is migrated or removed from the cluster and the OCP administrator would like to reduce the amount of resources used by the OCS cluster (`gp2` persistent volumes, CPU and RAM consumed by OSDs that are no longer needed).

 ## Prerequisites
-These requirements need to be met before proceeding.
+These requirements need to be met before proceeding:
 1. An OCS 4.4 or higher internal cluster
 2. The OCS cluster is healthy and all data is protected
 3. The OCS cluster contains 6 or more OSDs

 ## Procedure

-### Identify `storageDeviceSets`
+### Identify Existing storageDeviceSets
 As a starting point we recommend to display and keep at hand a complete list of the pods running in the `openshift-storage` namespace.

 ~~~
 $ oc get pods